How do you create a winning brand protection strategy?

-Going beyond the sale of counterfeit products online, the virtual impersonation of entire brands — known as "brandjacking" — is an illicit industry and a real threat to legitimate owners worldwide.
+Going beyond the online sale of counterfeit products, the virtual impersonation of entire brands — known as "brandjacking" — is an illicit industry and a real threat to every legitimate owner.
 Whereas fake products simply imitate the genuine article, brandjackers seek to siphon off trade from their targets by replicating marketing content and other customer-facing material.
 Thus a winning brand protection strategy will incorporate tactics, services and software that proactively address the threat of online brand abuse.

-There are some instances where the preventative measures of an extensive brand protection strategy are especially worthwhile.
-In the case of medicine, for example, keeping bad actors from distributing an imitation product may protect customers from serious ailments or even death.
+There are some instances where the preventative measures of a comprehensive brand protection strategy are especially worthwhile.
+In the case of medicine, for example, keeping bad actors from distributing a fake product may protect customers from serious ailments or even death.
 In 2021, the World Health Organization issued nine serious medical product alerts related to falsified drugs and tests, five of which were related to COVID-19 vaccines and treatments.
 The counterfeiting of medication can have severe effects on more than just brand reputation and therefore warrants the most stringent action to minimize its occurrence and any possible liability.

 The post-lockdown boom in online shopping and the increasing skill of counterfeiters in creating more passable forgeries have resulted in a serious uphill struggle for brand owners.
 What is more, taking action against infringers typically is not a matter of chasing each and every potential case since there will be a varying scale of severity and viability, and litigation is inevitably costly in time, money and employee resources.
 Instead, taking strong legal action against the most serious offenders delivers the best chances of a cost-effective victory – and of recovering suitable damages – and serves to discourage further would-be perpetrators.

 However, counterfeiters often operate as part of larger criminal organizations and / or out of jurisdictions with weaker IP enforcement regimes.
-Pursuing international infringement in civil cases can be further complicated by the fact that cybercriminals can disguise their location by using virtual private networks (VPNs).
-All too often, disrupting fraudsters' supply chains and limiting their ability to commit their crime of choice requires a concerted effort from national and multinational law enforcement agencies.
+Seeking recourse for international IP infringement in civil cases can be further complicated by the fact that cybercriminals can disguise their location by using virtual private networks (VPNs).
+All too often, disrupting the supply chain of fraudsters and limiting their ability to commit their crime of choice requires a concerted effort from national and multinational law enforcement agencies.